 Using a Firearm Under the Influence of Alcohol or Drugs

 Using a firearm while impaired on alcohol or drugs is a second-degree misdemeanor.
-A conviction for this charge is punishable by up to 60 days in jail and a $500 fine.
+According to our Fort Lauderdale criminal defense attorney, a conviction for this charge is punishable by up to 60 days in jail and a $500 fine.

 Brandishing a Firearm